Strong coupling in chiral cavities: nonperturbative framework for enantiomer discrimination: Results

 \subsection{Rotational spectra in chiral cavities}

-Inside an optical cavity, the molecular energy is highly dependent on the orientation because the quantization direction for the cavity field, $\mathbf{k}$, naturally introduces a spacial anisotropy \cite{haugland2021intermolecular}.
+Inside an optical cavity, the molecular energy is highly dependent on the molecular orientation because the quantization direction for the cavity field, $\mathbf{k}$, naturally introduces a spacial anisotropy \cite{haugland2021intermolecular}.
 For example, in Fig.~\ref{fig:Orientational} we show how the energy of 1-fluoroethylamine in a LHCP field changes upon rotation of the molecule around an arbitrary axis.
-Since different molecular orientations have different energies, the rotational spectrum is modified by the cavity.
-We point out that modifications in the rotational spectrum are to be expected even in the dipole approximation.
-However, different enantiomers would still exhibit the same rotational levels.
-The orientational effects reported in Fig.~\ref{fig:Orientational} for the \textit{R} and \textit{S} enantiomers are not exactly the same, suggesting that the rotational surfaces might differ for the two mirror images.
-These variations should induce enantioselective signatures in rotational spectra.
+The photons, indeed, dress molecules differently depending on their orientation.
+Using the concepts discussed in Sec.~\ref{sec:Mechanism}, this follows from the idea that a molecule does not interact with light in the same way in all orientations.
+Some configurations are therefore stabilized more than others by the cavity resulting in preferential orientations of the system.
+This should have a significant effect on the rotational spectra of the system in the cavity.
+We point out that we expect modifications in the rotational spectrum even for strong coupling to linearly polarized fields.
+However, different enantiomers would surely exhibit the same rotational levels.
+Inside, a chiral cavity, instead, due to the differential photon dressing of the enantiomers, the field induced orientational stabilization should differ for the two enantiomers.
+In particular, the orientational effects reported in Fig.~\ref{fig:Orientational} for the \textit{R} and \textit{S} enantiomers are not exactly the same, confirming that the rotational surfaces differ for the two mirror images.
+These variations should induce enantioselective signatures in the rotational spectra.
 In this section we compute the cavity-induced orientational effects on the two enantiomers of alanine (see Fig.\ref{fig:alanine}) and the relative rotational spectra.
 All the possible molecular orientations are obtained varying the three Euler angles $\phi$, $\theta$ and $\chi$ describing a rotation around $z$, a rotation around $x$ and a rotation on around $z$ again, respectively (see Fig.\ref{fig:Euler}).
 The energy is invariant with respect to $\chi$ for symmetry reasons.
 The Hamiltonian used to describe the nuclear motion is